nix-community/robotnix/docs/src/modules/flavors.md

 It does, however, include some small fixes and usability improvements.
 Enabling the vanilla flavor also enables the chromium webview/app by default as well.

-The vanilla flavor in robotnix currently supports only Pixel phones (>= Pixel 3).
+The vanilla flavor in robotnix currently supports only Pixel phones which still receive updates from Google (>= Pixel 3a).
 Older Pixel phones (e.g. `marlin` / Pixel 1 XL) may be still be built by overriding `androidVersion = 10;`.
 However, these might be removed in the future as they are no longer receiving device updates from Google.

-Like GrapheneOS described below, the vanilla flavor retains working support for Android Verified Boot, and allows a user to re-lock the bootloader using the user's own generated root of trust.
+The vanilla flavor retains working support for Android Verified Boot, and allows a user to re-lock the bootloader using the user's own generated root of trust.

 ## GrapheneOS